Panthalassa: Palaeo-oceanography

 Panthalassa was a hemisphere-sized ocean, much larger than the modern Pacific.
 It could be expected that the large size would result in relatively simple ocean current circulation patterns, such as a single gyre in each hemisphere, and a mostly stagnant and stratified ocean.
-Modelling studies, however, suggest that an east–west sea surface temperature (SST) gradient was present in which the coldest water was brought to the surface by upwelling in the east while the warmest water extended west into the Tethys Ocean.
+Modelling studies, however, suggest that an east–west sea surface temperature gradient was present in which the coldest water was brought to the surface by upwelling in the east while the warmest water extended west into the Tethys Ocean.

 Subtropical gyres dominated the circulation pattern.
-The two hemispherical belts were separated by the undulating Intertropical Convergence Zone (ITCZ).
+The two hemispherical belts were separated by the undulating Intertropical Convergence Zone.

 In northern Panthalassa, there were mid-latitude westerlies north of 60°N with easterlies between 60°N and the Equator.
 Atmospheric circulation north of 30°N is associated with the North Panthalassa High, which created Ekman convergence between 15°N and 50°N and Ekman divergence between 5°N and 10°N. A pattern developed that resulted in Sverdrup transport that went northward in divergence regions and southward in convergence regions.
 Western boundary currents resulted in an anti-cyclonic subtropical North Panthalassa gyre at mid-latitudes and a meridional anti-cyclonic circulation centred on 20°N.

 In tropical northern Panthalassa, trade winds created westward flows while equatorward flows were created by westerlies at higher latitudes.
 Consequently, trade winds moved water away from Gondwana towards Laurasia in the northern Panthalassa Equatorial Current.
 When the western margins of Panthalassa were reached, intense western boundary currents would form the Eastern Laurasia Current.
 At mid-latitudes, the North Panthalassa Current would bring the water back east where a weak Northwestern Gondwana Current would finally close the gyre.
 The accumulation of water along the western margin, coupled with the Coriolis effect, would have created a Panthalassa Equatorial Counter Current.

 In the southern Panthalassa, the four currents of the subtropical gyre, the South Panthalassa Gyre, rotated counterclockwise.
 The South Equatorial Panthalassa Current flowed westward between the Equator and 10°S into the western, intense South Panthalassa Current.
 The South Polar Current then completed the gyre as the Southwestern Gondwana Current.
 Near the poles easterlies created a subpolar gyre that rotated clockwise.